+By angling the roof pitch, snow is shed away from the building to avoid large drift build-up.
+Structural steel could then be used to frame the roof over the exterior terraces to achieve a thin edge profile despite the onerous loading requirements.
 Large lateral forces caused by the high gravity loads bearing on inclined supporting elements presented a particular challenge.
 3D coordination between our office and the architect was necessary to ensure that all structural elements could be accommodated within the prescribed planes and volumes of the walls and roof.

-2008 Canadian Architect Awards of Excellence
+2008 – Canadian Architect Award of Excellence